 Best for Denim.
 Juki DDL-8700 Industrial Sewing Machine

-Ideal for: Soft to Medium Leather.
-Suede and light materials / Medium to Thick Leather with Walking Foot Accessory.
-Medium to Heavy Materials.
+Ideal for: Delicate Leather, Suede, and Other Light Materials.
+Medium and Thick Leather (with Walking Foot Accessory.
+Other Medium to Heavy Materials.

-And, understanding that you may not have a sewing table for your new machine, know that if you only buy the head, a mounted seat will be included in the package so you can use it until you get a hold of a sewing table.
-That way your’s machine’s bed surface won’t suffer as much, increasing its durability.
+And don’t worry if you don’t have the perfect spot for your new machine, even if you only buy the head, a mounted seat is included in the package that can be used to secure it until you get a hold of a suitable sewing table.

-The option with servo motor guarantees low noise and low vibration to help create a comfortable environment in your sewing room, for you and your family.
+Consider adding the optional servo motor to your machine, as it will produce less noise and vibration and help produce a comfortable sewing environment for you and your family.

 Best Walking Foot.
 Juki DNU-1541S Industrial Walking Foot Sewing Machine

-Ideal for: Thin to Thick Leather.
-Heavy Weight Materials.
+Ideal for: Thin to Thick Leather and Other Heavy-Weight Materials.

-Juki DNU-1541S is sold as a full unit which includes the head of the machine, a built-in industrial table, the stand, a clutch motor, a sewing light, a drawer, and all the necessary components pre-installed and ready to sew.
+The Juki DNU-1541S comes with almost everything you need included with the unit.
+That includes the head of the machine, a built-in industrial table, a stand, a clutch motor, a sewing light, and a drawer—with all the necessary components pre-installed so you are ready to sew!

-If you ever had problems with stitch gathering, you must know that this machine includes a special feature, the rectangular feed motion that will prevent the needle from fraying, assuring a consistent feeding of all thicknesses, no matter the material.
-Also, its double-tension mechanism offers great responsiveness.
+If you’ve ever had problems with stitch gathering, you’ll be happy to know that this machine has features in place to guard against this.
+The rectangular feed motion prevents the needle from fraying and ensures consistent feeding of materials no matter their thickness.
+It also has a double-tension mechanism that offers superior responsiveness.

 Like many other units from this list, the Juki 1541S only performs straight and reverse stitches.
-After all, what makes this machine stand out is the speed and quality that delivers no matter how heavy the fabric you are working on is.
+After all, what sets this machine apart is the speed and quality that it delivers regardless of how heavy of a fabric you are working with

 - Double-tension Mechanism